daryldelrosario/mysterious-organism/README.md

     * EXTENSION CHALLENGE: complementStrand()
 * helper function:
     * createSurvivals(`num`)
+        * takes in a number of specimens required
         * creates an array of surviving pAequor specimens
-        * takes in a number of specimens required
 * extension challenges completed by creating new function:
     * mostRelated(`dnaStrandArr`)
         * takes in an array of `pAequorObj`s
         * returns the specimen numbers and percentage
-        * provides a full print out by un-comment comment block in hardcode function
+        * for a full print out report, un-comment the comment block in the hardcode function
+* all functions tested and passed